-Summer is here and with it means warmer temperatures and kids hopefully being outside and active more.
+Summer is here and it means warmer temperatures and kids hopefully being outside and more active.
 Summer is a great time to work on improving gross motor skills, especially core and strengthening activities that can benefit your child for the coming school months.
 Today I am going to share some fun and easy ways you can improve gross motor skills over the summer.

 This post is sponsored on behalf of The ABC's Of Movement Activity Cards.
 All thoughts and opinions are 100% honest and my own.

 5+ Ways to Improve Gross Motor Skills Over the Summer

 1. Swimming – It won't come as a surprise that swimming is first on the list.
 We actually started swim lessons just a couple of weeks ago with my almost 3-year-old.
 Even if it's just a basic beginner's class, swim lessons or just swimming, in general, is a great way for your child to improve bilateral coordination skills (using both sides of the body together), core strengthening, and overall muscle strengthening.